-TDS or Tax Deduction at Source is one of the important aspects and tax collection methodology under income tax.
-Any person who is required to deduct tax at source and has deducted TDS, must issue a TDS certificate.
-TDS certificate helps the assessee to claim his/her tax credit, along with the applicable refunds.
+TDS or Tax Deduction at Source refers to a tax collection methodology under income tax law.
+Any person who is required to deduct tax at source and has deducted TDS must issue a TDS certificate.
+TDS certificate helps the assessee to claim the applicable tax credit, along with the applicable refunds.
+This article mentions the different types of TDS certificates.

 Types of TDS Certificate